• Barry

 Dr Barry Clark

-Dr Clark has a BSc Hons in Zoology and PhD in Marine Ecology.
+Barry has a BSc Hons in Zoology and PhD in Marine Ecology.
 He founded Anchor in 1996 and has 33 years’ experience consulting on coastal, estuarine and marine ecosystem and resources management.
 His particular interests are estuaries, fish (including freshwater) and corals as well as marine biodiversity and protected areas.
 This has taken him to tropical, subtropical and temperate marine and freshwater ecosystems throughout much of Africa and its islands, as well as into the Middle east (UAE) and Europe (Azerbaijan, Greenland).
 His work has involved conservation planning, monitoring and assessment of human impacts on estuarine, rocky shore, sandy beach, mangrove, and coral reef ecosystems as well as coastal and littoral zone processes, aquaculture and fisheries.
 Dr Clark is the author of 27 scientific publications as well as numerous scientific reports and popular articles in the free press.

 • Jane Turpie